 A community-based intervention, OEND is a unique and innovative program that educates and informs people at risk for overdose and potential passersby on how to recognize and take action in an overdose situation.
 In addition, it provides participants with a naloxone rescue kit.

-As a safe and effective antidote that reverses the potentially fatal effects of an opioid overdose, naloxone is administered by nasal spray or an an intramuscular injection.
+As a safe and effective antidote that reverses the potentially fatal effects of an opioid overdose, naloxone is administered by nasal spray or an intramuscular injection.

 Opioids is a broad term that includes substances like heroin as well as prescription pain relievers, such as oxycodone, morphine, codeine, fentanyl, and hydrocodone.